anthoninvanimpe/anthoninvanimpe.github.io/_posts/2022-10-17-zoho-workdrive-check-number-of-files.md

 image: ''

 ---
-### Our Zoho Deluge Function!

-Below is an example of an function to check the number of files insides a folder.
+Here is an example of an function to check the number of files insides a folder.

 ```javascript